 Nissan e-NV200 Combi reliability & safety

 While the e-NV200 Combi has Nissan's latest 40kWh battery, the rest of its running gear is feeling rather old these days.
 It uses the same platform as the NV200 diesel van, while the electric motor is from the first-generation Leaf.
-While this should mean the e-NV200 Combi is reliable, it’s not offered with the latest safety kit you get with the Leaf.
+This should mean the e-NV200 Combi is reliable, though it’s not offered with the latest safety kit you get with the latest Leaf.

 Nissan e-NV200 Combi reliability & problems